kelly-ncair/ncair_advanced_training/README.md

 7. Git Forget Memory.
    - Syntax to revert everything. `git rm -r --cached .`
    - Syntax to revert a specific file. `git rm -r --cached {FILENAME}`

+## CERTBOT

+- Helps lock your website so that it's safe.
+This converts it to a HTTPS protocol.
+- It generates for you an SSL certificate

+## NGINX

+- Helps run your website fast and smart
+- It maps your github project to a domain(example.com)
+- Example if your project is running on port 4200, nginx will transfer that specific port to a domain along with the ip address
+- Nginx would map -> http://209.38.155.89:4200 to http://example.com.
+Certbot will transform it to https://example.com